 One exception to this is if you own the vehicle you’re using to learn how to drive and only your name is on its title.
 In this case, you’ll need to get a separate car insurance policy.

 You also might need to get your own car insurance policy after you graduate from your learner’s permit to a driver’s license.
-Another option: your parent or spouse can add you to their policy as an included or covered driver.
+Another option is to have your parent or spouse add you to their policy as an included or covered driver.

 How do you add a learner driver to a car insurance policy?